 Avoid ‘ibid’, ‘loc. cit’, ‘op. cit’ etc. for ease of understanding and replace with above referencing techniques.

 CAPTION: Image 1 - The grave of Mary Smith, courtesy of Joe Blow]

 [INSERT IMAGE 1 NEAR HERE

 CAPTION: Image 1 - The grave of Mary Smith, artist Jack Richards, State Library of Victoria, Pictures Collection, Acc.
 No. H1234/45]

 N Kyle, Citing historical sources - a manual for family historians, Unlock the Past, St Agnes, South Australia, 2013, 41pp

-If you want a printed copy of these Guidelines for authors, the printer friendly view at the top of this page.
+If you want a printed copy of these Guidelines for authors, please click on the printer friendly view at the top of this page.